rammygit/crawler/readme.txt

-Vue.js / Node.js / ExpressJS / MySql
+Vue.js / Node.js / ExpressJS / Sqlite ( may be add mysql support in future)

+What is this project about ?

+- Nothing but to create a simple todo application.
+- primarily to solve my home problem
+- Learning exercise
+- using this for few other projects.

+Tools/Frameworks I chose to use

+- Vue.js
+- Bootstrap 4 beta.
+- Express.js
+- sqlite 3
+- sublime text ( preferred IDE )
+- email sender framework ( TBD )

+Developer setup ( for local )

-Run this
+- clone this project

-1. node index.js - to test the file read
-2. node server.js - to start the http server.

-3. npm start - alternative to node index.js
+- cd to this project location and do "npm start"

+Any ideas or Issues , do open up or start a conversion.